Virgin Atlantic: Recent years

 As of February 2022, during Russia's invasion of Ukraine, Virgin Atlantic, along with the other UK carriers, observed a ban from travelling in Russian airspace that was a retaliatory measure for the UK's ban on Russia's main carrier, Aeroflot and all other Russian private jets and carriers from using UK airspace.
-Virgin Atlantic said that avoiding Russia would add between 15 minutes and an hour to flight journeys between the UK and India and Pakistan.

-On 27 September 2022, Virgin Atlantic announced that the airline will join SkyTeam airline alliance in 2023.
-According to SkyTeam CEO Kristin Colville and Virgin Atlantic CEO Shai Weiss, the airline's membership will commence at the beginning of the year.
-It will be the first time that a British airline will join an Airline Alliance since British Midland International joined Star Alliance in 2002 and British Airways of OneWorld in 1999.
-In February 2023, the airline stated that it will officially be a part of the SkyTeam airline alliance on March 2, 2023.
+On 27 September 2022, Virgin Atlantic announced that the airline would join SkyTeam airline alliance in early 2023.
+It was first time that a British airline joined an airline alliance since British Midland International joined Star Alliance in 2002 and British Airways of Oneworld in 1999.
+In February 2023, the airline stated that it would join SkyTeam on 2 March 2023.

+In November 2023, the airlines announced plans to resume its flights to Dubai after four years of ceasing operations in the emirate.
+Also in November 2023, the airline announced plans to operate a flight on 28 November between London Heathrow and New York City using 100 per cent sustainable aviation fuel.
+The flight was operated on the airlines' Boeing 787-9.
+The flight was successful and made it to New York from London on 28 November 2023.
+Because it was a test flight, there were no fare-paying passengers.

+On 19 May 2024, it was reported that approximately 200 former cabin crew were suing Virgin Atlantic for unfair dismissal during the redundancy process following the COVID-19 pandemic.
+It was reported that they protected over 350 new hires who had only completed approximately 1 week of training out of 6 weeks rather than keep experienced older staff who had been with the airline for over 20 years.

 Corporate affairs

 Offices

 Virgin Atlantic's head office, known as The VHQ, is located on a business park in Crawley, England, near Gatwick Airport and also houses the corporate offices of Virgin Holidays.
 The company operates several offices and call centres around the United Kingdom, including a large office in Swansea, Wales, which is a base for reservations, sales, baggage claims and tracing, 'live chat' web support and a customer relations department.

-International offices are located at Atlanta, Barbados, Greater Delhi, Hong Kong, Johannesburg, Lagos and Shanghai.
+International offices are located at Atlanta, Barbados, Greater Delhi, Johannesburg, Lagos and Shanghai.